- Live Rates

-Summary: The interest rate assigned to conforming loans versus jumbo loans can often differ.
+The interest rate assigned to conforming loans versus jumbo loans can often differ.
 And many people may assume that a smaller loan amount would translate to a lower rate.
-But that’s not always thew case, as we’ll explain in this article.
+But that’s not always the case, as we’ll explain in this article.

-The median home price in Seattle is now around the $783,970 mark as of December 2020, and it is expected to increase over the next few months.
+The median home price in Seattle is now around the $831,953 mark as of June 2021.
 Given the high price of homes in Seattle relative to other centers in Washington State, a higher percentage of home buyers in Seattle are using jumbo mortgage loans to finance their purchases.

 You might think a jumbo loan would come with a higher interest rate, since there’s a higher amount being borrowed.
 But that’s not always the case.
 In fact, Seattle jumbo loan rates can sometimes be lower (on average) than the rates assigned to conforming mortgage loans.

 A conforming loan is one that meets the size requirements used by Freddie Mac and Fannie Mae, the government-sponsored corporations that buy loans from lenders.
 These limits vary by county because they are based on home prices.

 When a person borrows more than the conforming loan limit for his or her county, it’s referred to as a jumbo mortgage loan.

 In King County, Washington, the conforming loan limit for a single-family property is $776,250 for 2021.
 So anything above that would be considered jumbo.

 Some mortgage shoppers shy away from jumbo loans in Seattle, thinking they will have to pay a higher mortgage rate.
 But that’s not always the case.
 There are a variety of factors that determine the rate you receive on a home loan, including your credit score, the amount you put down, and other factors.